Brendan-DH/Qlearning/README.md

 - load the correct python3.8 module (this should be commented out if not using `module`),
 - create a python3.8 virtual environment,
 - load the requirements.txt of this environment,
-- register the relevant environment wtih gymnasium (the environment number should be changed to whatever is required).
+- register the relevant environment wtih gymnasium (the environment number should be changed to whatever is required)
+- generate the directory structure for the outputs